Aravab10/cybersecurity-portfolio/README.md

 Welcome to my professional cybersecurity portfolio.
 I'm a Computer Science student at Michigan State University with hands-on experience in GRC, threat monitoring, and system integration.
 I’m actively pursuing CompTIA Security+ and Network+ certifications to deepen my foundation in cybersecurity.

+Professional Statement:

+I am a cybersecurity enthusiast with hands-on experience in risk assessment, SIEM tools, and Python scripting.
+I value protecting organizations against emerging threats through ethical practices and continuous learning.
+My goal is to contribute to secure and resilient systems by aligning my technical strengths with the evolving security needs of businesses.

 ---

 ## 🔐 About Me